geuscht-m/mdb-runtime-tester/prototyping/README.md

 The code for the test driver uses [clj-ssh](https://github.com/clj-commons/clj-ssh) to execute remote OS commands on replica set members. clj-ssh relies on ssh-agent to provide keys to log in to the remote servers.
 Note that the user associated with the ssh key needs to have the appropriate privileges on the target system to start and stop processes, specifically mongod and mongos.
 Most importantly, if you use the framework to shut down a remote mongod, the user you use to log into the remote system must have appropriate access rights so mongods and mongos started by it can read their configuration files and read/write to the database, log and journal paths.

+## Contributing and testing

+Pull requests are welcome.
+That said, please note that there are two test setups that the code needs to be run against and succeed.

+For local tests (ie, those tests that only interact with processes on localhost) the `set-up-test-env.sh` script generates the necessary configurations in $HOME/tmp.
+Note that this script and the local tests both require [mtools](https://github.com/rueckstiess/mtools), specifically `mlaunch`.

+The remote tests use the vagrant setup that is located in mdb-runtime-tester/ssh-test-setup.
+And yes, I am planning to consolidate the two.

 ## Current state and limitations

+TL;DR - it's early on in the project's lifecycle, don't use it in a production environment.

 The very basic tests are usable, but require a fair amount of care.
 The project is under active development and in its early stages, so bugs are still features.
 Pull requests are welcome :).